MaryamOmar/articles_popularity_prediction/README.md

 ## DATA
-The data is scraped form researchgate.net, it will includes information about all publications from  different . we chose social sciences becuase topics in social science do not need domian-experties to understand, and have a solid number of publications and diverse topics.
+The data is scraped form researchgate.net, it includes information about all publications from  different . we chose social sciences becuase topics in social science do not need domian-experties to understand, and have a solid number of publications and diverse topics.

 ### source:
 https://www.researchgate.net/